ethyca/fides/docs/fides/docs/ui/wizard.md

 You can add multiple declarations, and will have the opportunity to review the information you've provided before registering the system with Fides.
 ## Step 6: View your data map
 Congratulations!
-You have now provided everything Fidesctl needs to build a data map of your systems and resources.
+You have now provided everything Fides needs to build a data map of your systems and resources.
 From here, you can extend this map by scanning and adding additional systems.

 ![view your datamap](../img/admin_ui/config_wizard_step6.png)